Sustainability

 International Ethics Standards Board for Accountants (IESBA)

-In January 2024, the IESBA released two exposure drafts on proposed ethics standards for sustainability reporting and assurance:
+In January 2025, the IESBA released two final pronouncements on ethics standards for sustainability reporting and assurance:

 The comment period for the Use of External Experts ED closed on 30 April 2024, and Sustainability ED closed on 10 May 2024.